We’ve seen that Rye code can consist of literal values, for example:

 words: { "Hello" "World" }

-If you’ve programmed in any language before, the concept is the same as with variables.
+If you’ve programmed in any language before, these would be the constants.
+The default assignment in Rye is to a constant.

 We haven’t looked at function calls yet, but the use of the print